Interlacing Diffusions: Edge particle systems

 Our goal is to derive determinantal expressions for their transition densities.
 Such expressions were derived by Schutz for TASEP in \cite{Schutz} and later Warren \cite{Warren} for Brownian motions.
 See also Johansson's work in \cite{Johansson}, for an analogous formula for a Markov chain related to the Meixner ensemble and finally Dieker and Warren's investigation in \cite{DiekerWarren2}, for formulae in the discrete setting based on the RSK correspondence.
 These so called Schutz-type formulae were the starting points for the recent complete solution of TASEP in \cite{KPZfixedpoint} which led to the KPZ fixed point and also for the recent progress \cite{JohanssonPercolation} in the study of the two time joint distribution in Brownian directed percolation.
 For a detailed investigation of the Brownian motion model the reader is referred to the book \cite{ReflectedBrownianKPZ}.

 We will mainly restrict ourselves to the consideration of Brownian motions, $BESQ(d)$ processes and the diffusions associated with orthogonal polynomials.
-In a little bit more generality we will assume that the interacting diffusions have generators,
+In a little bit more generality we will assume that the interacting diffusions have generators of the form,

 with,

 We will also make the following \textbf{standing assumption} in this section.
 We restrict to the case of the boundaries of the state space $I$ being either \textit{natural} or \textit{entrance} thus the state space is an open interval $(l,r)$.
 Under these assumptions the transition densities will be smooth in $(l,r)$ in both the backwards and forwards variables (possibly blowing up as we approach $l$ or $r$ see e.g \cite{Stroock} and for a detailed study of the transition densities of the Wright-Fisher diffusion see \cite{WrightFisher}).
 This covers all the processes we built that relate to minor processes of matrix diffusions.
 This interacting particle system can also be seen as the solution to the following system of $SDE$'s with one-sided collisions with $(x_1^1 \le \cdots \le x_n^n)$,